-- 1.1 The purpose of this report is to provide the Audit, Risk and Scrutiny Board with the absence information for the period 1st July to 30th September 2022. - 1.2 During the period, hybrid working and working from home continue to reduce the opportunity for transmission, particularly as a result of not having to commute.
-Longer term absences continue to be exasperated due to lengthier treatment and medical intervention waiting times. - 1.3 The report details the absence statistics by service and by category of staff.
+1.1 The purpose of this report is to provide the committee with absence monitoring information for quarter 2 ending 30th September 2022.

+- 1.2 The report details the absence statistics by service and by category of staff.
 The report provides information in relation to absence targets and how services have performed against them.
-An analysis of the reasons for absence has also been compiled and details are included within the report.
+An analysis of the reasons for absence has also been compiled and details are included within the report. - 1.3 The council continues to support those employees on longer term absences, particularly where the absence has been impacted by delayed or postponed medical interventions.